 The requirements are contained in section 48 of the ACL and require that where a person, in trade or commerce, makes a price representation that is less than the total price required to be paid for the good or service involved (a component price) then the person must also specify in a prominent way and as a single figure, the single price for the goods or services.
 To be sufficiently prominent it must be “at least as prominent as the most prominent” of the partial price representations.
 This prevents, for example, car companies specifying a price “plus on-road costs”.
 Therefore, although component prices are not prohibited, the full price must be prominently displayed.
-An amendment to these rules allows the Commonwealth minister to exempt certain industries from the requirement to display a single price; it has been determined that restaurants and cafes will be excluded from the requirements, which allows them to impose surcharges (e.g. on public holidays).
+The Commonwealth minister can exempt certain industries from the requirement to display a single price; it has been determined that restaurants and cafes are excluded from the requirements, which allows them to impose surcharges (e.g. on public holidays).

 The provision also requires a person to specify the minimum amount required to be paid for sending goods to the customer, where this price is known at the time of the price representation.
 However, this may be listed as a separate figure and it does not have to be included in the single specified price.

 It is common for some businesses, particularly in the airline and ticketing industries, to impose a surcharge on card payments.
 Since September 2017, excessive surcharging of credit, debit and prepaid card payments has been banned.

 The purpose of the ban is to stop businesses from charging surcharges that are more than what it costs to process the payment.

 The Reserve Bank of Australia (RBA) publishes a standard that relates to the surcharges businesses charge customers when paying by credit or debit cards.
-The new law states that a surcharge is excessive if it is more than the amount permitted in the RBA standard (s 55B C&CA).
+The new law states that a surcharge is excessive if it is more than the amount permitted in the RBA standard (s 55B C&C Act).